Communication is key

 This will vary depending from where you are traveling.
 Review several sources ahead of time in order to find the best prices available.
 Also consider traveling agencies, they can help you look for flights and discounts if you plan to fly with a group.
 You can contact other iGEM teams from your city and get together to lower prices.

 The Giant Jamboree will take place in Boston, Massachusetts.
-We are working on hotel discount prices; however do consider the amount of people who can stay in one room and look for several accommodation options.
-Full information will be available in the future (More information coming in 2019).
+We have arranged for two hotel room blocks at nearby hotels; however do consider the amount of people who can stay in one room and look for several accommodation options.
+Please visit the Accommodations page for room block information.

 There are several options to support your project.
 Crowd-funding pages and regional sponsors can help you obtain a considerable amount of money.
 Here is a list of resources that are currently available.